-In the same way as a local council is the consent authority for most land-based development, Roads and Maritime Services is the consent authority for most water-based development within Sydney Harbour including jetties, wharves, boat lifts, slipways, pontoons, mooring pens and the like, but excluding commercial marinas.
+In the same way as a local council is the consent authority for most land-based development, Transport for NSW is the consent authority for most water-based development within Sydney Harbour including jetties, wharves, boat lifts, slipways, pontoons, mooring pens and the like, but excluding commercial marinas.

-To obtain development consent for these structures you must lodge a development application (DA) with Roads and Maritime.
+To obtain development consent for these structures you must lodge a development application (DA) with Transport for NSW.
 The Environmental Planning and Assessment Act 1979 prescribes that the consent of the land owner is required in order to lodge a development application.
-Roads and Maritime’s requirements for obtaining its Land Owner’s consent to lodge development applications for developments on Sydney Harbour are outlined in its Permission to Lodge fact sheet.
+Transport for NSW’s requirements for obtaining its Land Owner’s consent to lodge development applications for developments on Sydney Harbour are outlined in its Permission to Lodge fact sheet.

 We encourage all prospective applicants to first discuss their DA with our officers before lodging it.
 This is a free service and can be helpful in identifying potential issues with the DA before plans and accompanying documentation are finalised.

-You may have also received an offer for a new 20 year lease from the Roads and Maritime Property Management team.
+You may have also received an offer for a new 20 year lease from the Transport for NSW Property Management team.
 This letter of offer also usually includes land owner’s consent for the lodgement of a DA.
-This is because, prior to entering into a long term lease with Roads and Maritime that is greater than 5 years, a DA for subdivision must first be lodged with and approved by Roads and Maritime.
+This is because, prior to entering into a long term lease with Transport for NSW that is greater than 5 years, a DA for subdivision must first be lodged with and approved by Transport for NSW.

 Additional useful information for development applications